|Back to: Thai Culture | Thai Ladies | Thai Wedding|

 Sexy Student Uniforms – Girls Outfits

-Thailand university uniforms for girls consist of a short-sleeve white blouse and a short black skirt.
-Student uniforms in Thailand has been a sensitive topic of public discussion since the get-go, as they are regarded as "too sexy" (so they say).
-The subject attracted public attention once again when the Thai girl iniform were found to be the world's sexiest student uniform, based on an online survey publicized in Japanese media at the beginning of 2011.
+Thailand's university uniforms for girls consist of a short-sleeve white blouse and a short black skirt.
+College student uniforms in Thailand has been a sensitive topic of public discussion since the get-go, as they are regarded as "too sexy" (so they say).
+The subject attracted public attention once again when the Thai girl iniform was voted as the most sexy student uniform in the world, based on an online poll publicized in Japanese media at the beginning of 2011.

 Cultural Appropriateness and Natural Instincts